 E.H.P. stands for Environmental Historical Preservation, this is a process to ensure that any environmental or historical portion of home or land will be maintained during and after retrofitting.
-After your property has been reviewed during the first site visit your home will go through an E.H.P. review.
-If it falls into one or more of three possible categories.
+After your property has been reviewed during the first site visit your home will go through an E.H.P. review if it falls into one or more of the following categories:

 - Your home is over 50 years of age.

 - Your home is located in a national historical district.

 - Your home is located in a local historical district.

 We strongly urge you to use all pre-approved techniques that cause minimal to no effect to the structures historic value to comply with statute or ordinance.

 When will my house become officially eligible for grant funding?

 When you have signed the necessary official contract agreements also called the Homeowners Agreement with Salt Lake City.
 Registrations are addressed in the order they are received.